Recovering from Coercive Control

 - Threats: Direct or implied consequences for non-compliance

-These tactics appear in intimate partner violence, but they're equally present in high-control religious groups, cults, authoritarian family systems, and other environments where one person or group claims total authority over another's life.
+These tactics appear in intimate partner violence and equally in high-control religious groups, cults, authoritarian family systems, and any environment where one person or group claims total authority over another's life.

 Recognizing the Pattern: The BITE Model

-Dr. Steven Hassan developed the BITE Model to understand influence and control in high-demand groups, but the framework applies with devastating clarity to coercive control in any context.
+Dr. Steven Hassan developed the BITE Model to map control in high-demand groups; the framework applies equally to coercive control in any context.

 Behavior Control: Restricting what you can do

-Who you can see, where you can go, what you can wear, how you spend money, whether you can work or pursue education.
+Behavior control covers who you can see, where you can go, what you can wear, how you spend money, and whether you can work or pursue education.
 When someone controls your behavior, they control your choices.

 Information Control: Manipulating what you know

-Withholding information, lying, creating confusion, limiting access to outside perspectives, monitoring communications, distorting reality.
+Information control includes withholding facts, lying, creating confusion, limiting outside perspectives, monitoring communications, and distorting reality.
 When someone controls information, they control your understanding of what's real.

 Thought Control: Reshaping what you believe

-Installing beliefs about your incompetence, unworthiness, or dependence.
-Reframing control as love or spiritual guidance.
-Using loaded language that stops critical thinking.
+Thought control installs beliefs about your incompetence, unworthiness, or dependence; reframes control as love or spiritual guidance; and uses loaded language that shuts down critical thinking.
 When someone controls your thoughts, they control your identity.

 Emotional Control: Weaponizing how you feel

-Using fear, guilt, and shame to enforce compliance.
-Creating emotional dependency.
-Punishing independence with manufactured crises or withdrawal of affection.
+Emotional control uses fear, guilt, and shame to enforce compliance; creates emotional dependency; and punishes independence with manufactured crises or withdrawal of affection.
 When someone controls your emotions, they control your capacity to leave.

 How Coercive Control Differs from Isolated Abuse

 A single incident of violence is traumatic.
-Coercive control is something different—it's the systematic dismantling of your autonomy over time.
+Coercive control systematically dismantles your autonomy over time.

 Key differences: